imUmer/mern-real-estate/README.md

 - create api for user authentication to get the owner contact details (user should login)
 - create contact template to send mail to owner

+## Work on search listing route and Ui
+- create route and api for searchTerm
+- create functionality in Header.jsx